etiennea/emojify/README.md

 emojify
 =======

-A simple jquery plugin to make emoticons from iOS visible on the web.
+A simple jquery plugin to make emoticons from iOS visible on the web, by replacing unicode characters with images.
+Currently supports 822 emoticons.
+Pull requests welcome.

 Please host your emoticons yourself.

 Usage